artlu99/pinata-lite-client/README.md

-# DietCast.xyz - A Farcaster Lite Client
+# DietCast.xyz fork - A Farcaster Lite Client

 DietCast is a lite client for Farcaster that includes a channel feed, auth, and sending casts thanks to the Pinata [Farcaster API](https://docs.pinata.cloud/farcaster/farcaster-api/getting-started) and [Auth](https://docs.pinata.cloud/farcaster/farcaster-auth).
 To learn more how it works check out the blog post [here](https://www.pinata.cloud/blog/how-to-build-a-lite-client-with-the-pinata-farcaster-api)